kishorraj08/student-id-app/README.md

 4. Open browser at `http://localhost:5000`

 ## Author
-Kishor Raj S - ECE Student, Sathyabama Institute of Science and Technology This is my First project for enter into my dream IT companies
+Kishor Raj S -First year ECE Student, Sathyabama Institute of Science and Technology.
+This is my First project for enter into my dream IT companies